zabbix/zabbix/templates/server/hpe_ilo_http/README.md

 ## Setup

 1. Create the iLO user for monitoring (for example, `zbx_monitor`).
-The user will only need to have the `Login` privilege, which can be assigned manually, or by assigning the `ReadOnly` role to the user.
+The user will only need to have the `Login` privilege, which can be assigned manually or by assigning the `ReadOnly` role to the user.
 2. Set the iLO API endpoint URL in the `{$ILO.URL}` macro in the format `<scheme>://<host>[:port]/` (port is optional).
 3. Set the name of the user that you created in step 1 in the `{$ILO.USER}` macro.
 4. Set the password of the user that you created in step 1 in the `{$ILO.PASSWORD}` macro.